IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 Parameters:

-• weights_registry (Mapping[str, DLPackArray] | None) – Model weight names mapped to their values.
-The values should be dlpack arrays.
-If an array is a read-only numpy array, you must ensure that its lifetime extends beyond the lifetime of the model.
+• weights_registry (Mapping[str, DLPackArray] | None) – A mapping from model weight names to their values.
+The values should be DLPack arrays.
+If an array is a read-only NumPy array, you must ensure that its lifetime extends beyond the lifetime of the model.
 Although weights_registry is technically optional, you’ll always need to load weights in practice.

 Returns: